-- A. The State shall complete and forward all paperwork necessary for provider payments in a timely manner. - B. Certificates shall be issued in a timely manner.
+A. The State shall complete and forward all paperwork necessary for provider payments in a timely manner.

+- B. Certificates shall be issued in a timely manner.
 Providers are strongly encouraged to use telephone billing in order to expedite processing and payment. - C. Providers will be paid in accordance with the policies set forth under the Child Care Assistance Program.
-Upon accurate submission and receipt of paperwork by paper or phone on or before the 5th of the month, the Department of Human Services shall submit all paperwork to the Office of the Comptroller within 10 business days for processing.
-The State will make its best effort to pay Providers by the 20th of the month following the month services were provided in a manner which allows for appropriate cash flow related to the utilization of Federal dollars.
-When a new

-- electronic portal is implemented, the parties shall meet to discuss impacts to the payment process and negotiate any identified necessary changes to this Section. - D. Providers will be paid through electronic methods and may select either payment via Direct Deposit or Debit Cards.
-All Providers shall be provided by internet, monthly itemized statements detailing for each payment and showing cumulatively all pay period for the duration of this Agreement: case identification number, case first and last name, net payment amount, SEIU deductions, quality add-on amount, child care overpayment deduction amounts, children's first names and payment amounts up to six children.
-Such statements may be available to export electronically.
-The State shall make available written instructions to Providers on how to access electronic statements.
+Upon receipt of paperwork by paper or phone on or before the 5th of the month, the State will make its best effort to pay Providers by the 20th of the month following the month services were provided in a manner which allows for appropriate cash flow related to the utilization of Federal dollars. - D. Providers will be paid through electronic methods and may select either payment via Direct Deposit or Debit Cards.
+All Providers shall be mailed, or provided by internet, monthly itemized statements detailing for each payment and showing cumulatively all pay period for the duration of this Agreement: case identification number, case first and last name, net payment amount, SEIU deductions, quality add-on amount, child care overpayment deduction amounts, children's first names and payment amounts up to six children.
+Such statements may be available to export electronically if capabilities are available to the State.